techspence/HackerArt/README.md

   ![image](https://github.com/techspence/HackerArt/assets/7014376/ca52c8a4-56b7-48ff-8ed3-b404a8637aa2)

 2. Create a pull request with your ASCII art.
-Please ensure the tool name is in the PR
+Please ensure the tool name is in the PR and that you PR to the ASCII folder